 Civics exposes students to the fundamentals of civic life in America.
 This course offers a comprehensive historical timeline of American government, beginning with colonial times and moving through modern issues.
 The course also enables students to examine key foundational principles and documents of the nation.
-In the latter parts of the course, large scale issues such as international relations and local topics such as community health and safety are analyzed.
-By the end of this course, students will better understand the history and context of American democracy as well as their own roles as citizens.
+In the latter parts of the course, students analyze global topics like international relations and local issues like conservation.
+In the final part of the course, the state of Florida serves as a case study for the relationships between federal, state, and local government.
+By the end of this course, students will understand the history and context of American democracy as well as their own roles as citizens.

-United States History
+United States History (MS)

-United States history is a broad survey of the nation's history, beginning with the interaction between First Nations peoples and early European settlers and continuing into the twentieth century.
+US history is a broad survey of the nation's history, beginning with the interaction between First Nations peoples and early European settlers and continuing into the twentieth century.
 Students assess key events, ideas, and people who have shaped the nation and the world, focusing on key themes, including conflict between groups, geographic and economic expansion, and the emergence of the United States as a global power.
-In this course, students will become better acquainted with their own history in all its complexity.
+In this course, students will become better acquainted with the history of the United States in all its complexity.